Mwags24/Brevolium_Notebook/_posts/2020-5-20-Graphs_methods.md

 The next box plot only has individules at 10x depth
 ![Boxplot10x]({{ site.baseurl }}/images/Missing_info_boxplot_10x.pdf "Boxplot of 10x")

-Any individule with over .2 missing info is labled

 Next a bar graph was created that showed the average missing info over all depths of each individule